Yoast/wordpress-seo/readme.txt

 * Improves the transition word assessment for Hungarian.
 Props to [@Zsoru](https://github.com/Zsoru).
 * Adds the `--reindex` flag to the indexables WP CLI command to remove all existing indexables and then reindex all content.
 * Adds the `wpseo_robots_array` filter to enable the filtering of the robots array used for the robots meta tag output.
+* Adds the `wpseo_shutdown_indexation_limit` filter to enable the filtering of the number of objects that can remain unindexed.
+These remaining objects will automatically be indexed without needing any user interaction as a shutdown function.
+* Adds debug information to the error that is shown when Yoast SEO was unable to create the necessary database tables.

+Other

+* Deletes the unnecessarily created indexables of private taxonomies.

 = 14.0.4 =
 Release Date: April 30th, 2020